 Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.

 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Do NOT include drunkenness or driving under the influence in Liquor Number of Persons referred Law Violations. for Disciplinary Action 2019 2020 2021 Crime a.
-Weapons: carrying, possessing, etc. 0 0 0 b.
-Drug abuse violations 0 0 0 c.
+Do NOT include drunkenness or driving under the influence in Liquor Law Violations. luor Number of Persons re for Disciplinary Ac

+Crime 2020 2021 2022

+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0 0

+c.
 Liquor law violations 0 0 0